Exploring OCD Treatment Options?

 OCD

-In the U.S., approximately 1.2% of adults experience OCD annually, with lifetime prevalence at 2.3%.
+In the U.S., an estimated 1.2% of adults experience OCD each year, and lifetime prevalence is approximately 2.3%.

 Obsessions